 The three most common species of chameleon need 50%-60% humidity levels during the day, and 35%-50% in the case of Jackson’s.
 However, at night all three need high levels of around 75%-100%.
 A fogger running for a few hours at night on a low to medium setting is perfect to maintain these.

 It also comes down to just how dry your home gets, especially in winter with heaters running.
 Some homes can get as low as 30% humidity, and this is too low for any species of chameleon.
 I would certainly buy a humidifier in this situation to keep levels topped up.

 I would also buy a fogger if you really want to increase the aesthetics of your chameleon’s enclosure.
 All that fog in a chameleon’s cage just looks so awesome when it’s descending and floating over live plants and your chameleon itself.

-It is particularly good used first thing in the morning though as a good humidifier will create droplets on leaves simulating morning dew.
+It is particularly good used first thing in the morning too as a good fogger will create droplets on leaves simulating morning dew.